pwright/skupper-config-ref/test/skupper-example-activemq_README.md

 kubectl config set-context --current --namespace private
 ~~~

-## Step 3: Deploy the FTP server
+## Step 3: Deploy the message broker

-In Private, use `kubectl apply` to deploy the FTP server.
+In Private, use the `kubectl apply` command to install the
+broker.

 _**Private:**_